nicoolas25/brule-rb/README.md

 Each rule have two methods: `#trigger?` and `#apply`. `#apply` runs only when `trigger?` is true. `#apply` writes stuff to the context for other rules and for the engine to produce the result.
+Rules can be initialized with a _configuration_.

 ![Rule](https://github.com/nicoolas25/brule-rb/blob/master/docs/img/rule.png?raw=true)

 A typical usage for this kind of engine is to use it to compute the price of a service or a good.
 But, this is not limited to that use-case as an engine